DanielMichaelGhaly/Logikos/README.md

 #### New AI Models
 1. Create new solver class in `ai/` directory
-2. Implement same interface as `QwenSolver`
+2. Implement same interface as `AISolver`
 3. Update `run_workflow.py` to support new model

 ## Troubleshooting